 Therefore, X is right.

-Dave: For five generations, the men in our family when to Stamford and became doctors, while the women got married and raised children.
+Dave: For five generations, the men in our family went to Stanford and became doctors, while the women got married and raised children.
 Therefore, it is my duty to become a doctor.

 Kaitlin: Do you want to become a doctor?